A good outdoor TV antenna makes it easy to pick up free over-the-air TV broadcasts.

-Omnidirectional make for good antennas on RVs, campers, and trailers since they are moving and don’t need the antenna adjusted.
+Omnidirectional makes for good antennas on RVs, campers, and trailers since they are moving and don’t need the antenna adjusted.

 They also will work in any other environment such as a house, garage or detached building.

-For the ultimate outdoor TV antenna the Shakespeare 3019 SeaWatch is bult for boats but can be mounted anywhere.
+For the ultimate outdoor TV antenna, the Shakespeare 3019 SeaWatch is built for boats but can be mounted anywhere.

-The range is very good but will depend on the terrain.
-For example, if the towers are mounted on a hill 30-50 miles away and you have a clear line of site, you likely will get a signal.
+The range is very good, but will depend on the terrain.
+For example, if the towers are mounted on a hill 30-50 miles away, and you have a clear line of sight, you likely will get a signal.

-Even though it is a outside antenna it can also be used indoors such as in the attic.
+Even though it is an outside antenna, it can also be used indoors, such as in the attic.

-This is a good Omni-Directional antenna just don’t expect very long distance range unless you have a good clear line of site to the towers.
+This is a good Omni-Directional antenna; just don’t expect a very long distance range unless you have a good clear line of sight to the towers.

 The Lava OmniPro HD-8008 is a unique design made for urban environments where many towers may be around but in different locations.

-It omes with an inline booster to help improve any signal coming in.
+It comes with an inline booster to help improve any signal coming in.